 Plan These Five Sections for Your Book

-These five essential sections to writing a book outline are easy to apply and offers an incredibly useful “bird’s eye” view of your book.
-Being a fiction writer, this makes your life much easier.
+These five essential sections to writing a book outline are easy to apply and offer an incredibly useful “bird’s eye” view of your book.
+As a fiction writer, this makes your life much easier.

-Even if you’re a pantser, having a general idea of where your book starts, builds towards, bridge, and ends will structure a loose template that will keep your plot focused and character development purposeful.
+Even if you're a pantser, having a general idea of where your book starts, builds towards, bridge, and ends will structure a loose template that will resist plot holes, keep your plot focused and character development purposeful.

 Planning a book will not only, keep your word count more appropriate for your book's genre and cut down your book writing time, but also give you motivation to write a first draft fast, and to the end.